Science Culture & Accountability Plan

 4. We allow open discussion of any concerns regarding research conduct or integrity.

-All members of the Clinical and Translational Science Institute are expected to reflect and pursue these values.
+All members of the CTSI are expected to reflect and pursue these values.
 Ours is a shared commitment to the highest standards of scientific activity.

 High-quality research begins with careful planning and study design.
 Engages appropriate collaborators, statisticians, and other relevant team members for constructive input before clinical studies begin.
 Having well-defined study goals protects against fraud and improves the quality of results.